MasterSuyash1/Gemini_Competition/README.md

 ## Team

-We are **Neural Ninjas**, a team of dedicated AI enthusiasts committed to creating innovative solutions.
+We are **NeuralNinjas**, a team of dedicated AI enthusiasts committed to creating innovative solutions.
 Our team members are:

 - **[Suyash Srivastav](https://github.com/MasterSuyash1)**
 - **[Swetha Suravajjula](https://github.com/swetha-suravajjula)**